 If however we reduced the time period of the input waveform (higher frequency, ƒ > 1/5RC), to “4RC” the capacitor would not have sufficient time to either fully charge during the “ON” period or fully discharge during the “OFF” period.
 Therefore the resultant voltage drop across the capacitor, Vc being less than its maximum input voltage would produce an RC waveform as shown below.

 The Integrator is a type of Low Pass Filter circuit that converts a square wave input signal into a triangular waveform output.
 As seen above, if the 5RC time constant is long compared to the time period of the input RC waveform the resultant output will be triangular in shape and the higher the input frequency the lower will be the output amplitude compared to that of the input.

 From which we derive an ideal voltage output for the integrator as:

-The Differentiator is a High Pass Filter type circuit that converts a square wave input signal into high frequency spikes at its output.
-If the 5RC time constant is short compared to the time period of the input waveform the capacitor will become fully charged quickly before the next change in the cycle.
+The Differentiator is a High Pass Filter type of circuit that can convert a square wave input signal into high frequency spikes at its output.
+If the 5RC time constant is short compared to the time period of the input waveform, then the capacitor will become fully charged more quickly before the next change in the input cycle.

 When the capacitor is fully charged the output voltage across the resistor is zero.
 The arrival of the falling edge of the input waveform causes the capacitor to reverse charge giving a negative output spike, then as the square wave input changes during each cycle the output spike changes from a positive value to a negative value.